kshntn/EmoAR/README.md

 5. Advanced cropping of the bitmap in order to do inference only with the detected face(s).

 6. Overlay virtual objects on multiple faces simultaneously.
-We hope to be able to do this with learnings of the Computer Vision ND ;-)
+We hope to be able to do this with learnings of the Computer Vision ND :wink:

 7. Creating models to overlay as described above: emojis for social media apps, text overlays, artistic visual content which suit the detected facial expression